studenthealth [at] ucollege [dot] edu (Tammy Adams, RN)

 2300 South 16th Street

 For those who are not insured with your family, student insurance is with Student Assurance Services, Inc. (PPO-First Health Network.)
 If you need to visit a doctor, you should check with the school nurse to find which providers are in this network or go to www.firsthealth.com. or call 1-888-685-7774.
-There is a $25 deductible if the physician is in this PPO network and it will pay 80% beyond this amount (up to $2000).
-If the doctor is not in the group, it is $100 deductible and will pay 60% beyond this amount (up to $5000).
+There is a $150 deductible if you are seen by a health care provider off campus or get a prescription filled without a referral form from the nurse.
+This deductible may be waived if you have the nurse or school physician complete a Physician Referral Form.
+After the deductible, if the provider is in the First Health Network, it will pay 80 percent beyond the deductible.
+If the provider is not in the network, it will pay 60 percent beyond the $150 deductible.
 LincCare, Urgent Care Clinic and all the Lincoln hospitals accept the school insurance.
 A claim form MUST be completed and sent to the insurance company.
-Claim forms are available at the Student Health Office, Dick Building, Room 06, or in the box on the health office door, or at the Student Services office.
+Claim forms are available at the link above or the following locations: Student Health Office, Dick Building, Room 06, the box on the health office door, or at the Student Services office.

-All full-time students not under the school insurance plan are insured automatically under a mandatory accident policy during the school year.
+All full-time students are insured automatically under a mandatory accident policy during the school year.
 This is supplemental accident insurance in which payment will be made up to $1000.00 per injury.
 First submit any bills to your primary insurance company.
 Get an Explanation of Benefits (EOB) from the primary company and submit it with a claim form and any remaining bills to the school insurance.

 Sports and Orthopedic Injuries

-Kurt Behrhorst, an athletic trainer from Nebraska Orthopaedic, will be in the Health Office on Thursday mornings at 9:00 a.m. for evaluation and assistance with sports injuries.
+Kurt Behrhorst, an athletic trainer from Nebraska Orthopaedic, will be in the Health Office on Thursday mornings from 8:45 - 9:15 a.m. for evaluation and assistance with sports injuries.

-The services of a licensed, professional counselor are available.
-Call ext.
-2540 to set up an appointment.
+The services of a licensed professional counselor, Lorie Escobar, are available.
+Call 402-540-2354 to set up an appointment.
+Stan Hardt is also available for career and general counseling at ext.
+2540 or 2094